blamson/blamsonwebsite/content/post/2024-01-17-named-entity-recognition-a-transformers-tutorial/index.en.md

 license: ~
 hidden: no
 comments: no
-toc: yes
+toc:
+  depth: 2
 output:
   blogdown::html_page:
-    toc: true
+    toc: false
 ---

 # Overview and Motivation

 Here I'll be showing a standard workflow for fine tuning a large language model using the `transformers` library in Python.
 I'll be fine tuning for the specific downstream task of **named entity recognition**, though many things in this setup will work for other tasks as well.

 There are many sources online for this topic, but I found myself extremely overwhelmed by all of the information when first learning how to do this.
 My goal here is to consolidate all of that information and add in a lot of my own thoughts along the way to hopefully help make this area less overwhelming.